Frequently Asked Questions

 Tuition (Core Program only)

 How is tuition determined?
-We are committed to keeping tuition accessible, and our tuition is a fraction of our cost to run the program.
-Our sliding fee scale for tuition is detailed on the Core Certificate Program page.
+We are committed to keeping tuition accessible.
+The Core Program tuition cost of $3,500 is a fraction of the full cost to run the program.
+More information on our tuition can be found here.

 When are tuition payments due?
 Tuition is due before the start of the program; please reach out to us if that poses a challenge so we can make arrangements.

 What benefits do Institute for Nonprofit Practice students receive from Tufts?
 We are a proud affiliate of the Jonathan M. Tisch College of Civic Life at Tufts University.
-In addition to earning a certificate from Tufts, Institute students have access to selected events and library resources; students' organizations often benefit from partnering directly with Tisch College students as fellows/interns and with faculty for research.
+In addition to earning a certificate from Tufts, Institute students have access to select events and library resources.
+Successful completion of the INP certificate may earn the equivalent of 3 credit-hours for any INP graduates who are admitted and enroll in Tufts graduate degree programs.

 Do I need to attend class or events on the Tufts campus?
-Our classes do not meet at Tufts, though some program events (e.g. orientation and graduation) may be on campus.
+Our classes do not meet at Tufts, though some program events in Boston and in the Merrimack Valley / Essex County (e.g. orientation and graduation) may be on the Tufts campus.